 - Bitter almond, red thyme, common sage, rue, wormwood, tansy, savory, wintergreen and sassafras oils should be avoided at all times by everyone as they can be poisonous.

-The Medicines and Healthcare products Regulatory Agency (MHRA) is the government agency which is responsible for ensuring that medicines and medical devices work, and are acceptably safe.
-The MHRA website also provides a list of herbal ingredients which are prohibited or restricted in medicines.
+The Medicines and Healthcare products Regulatory Agency (MHRA) is the government agency which is responsible for ensuring that medicines and medical devices work and are acceptably safe.
+The MHRA website also provides a list of registered herbal medicines.

-See separate article St John's Wort - of all the various herbal remedies, one of the best-researched.
+See separate St John's Wort article - of all the various herbal remedies, St John's wort is one of the best-researched.

 - Weight control.

 - Irrational fears and phobias.